paulad8/ColourVerse/README.md

 - Responsive website that allows users to view and interact on any device
 - Meets W3C accessibility standards to ensure the site works equally for everyone
 - No broken code
-- Provide a 404 page when something unexpectedly goes wrong and redirects users to another page

 ***